darkhelmet/verboselogging/posts/rails-rumble-immediate-post-mortem.md

 This.
 Shit.
 Was.
 Real.

-We had a rough start with lack of internet for 3 hours, had a few depressing times thinking we’d never finish, but we rocked our socks off with Windows and Internet Explorer, MacBooks, Twitter and Campfire, and produced a pretty cool application.
+We had a rough start with lack of internet for 3 hours, had a few depressing times thinking we'd never finish, but we rocked our socks off with Windows and Internet Explorer, MacBooks, Twitter and Campfire, and produced a pretty cool application.